wangcongcong123/ttt/README.md

 ## Command lines direct-to-go

 This has to be run in Google GCP VM instance since the tpu_address is internal IP from Google (or change `--use_tpu` to `use_gpu` if you have enough GPUs).
-The flag `--tpu_address` should be replaced with yours. * These runs are run with a set of "look-good" hyper-parameters but not exhaustively selected.
+The flag `--tpu_address` should be replaced with yours.
+Notice: these runs are run with a set of "look-good" hyper-parameters but not exhaustively selected.

 #### Experiment BERT on sst2 using TPUv2-8